qmonnet/whirl-offload/_posts/2017-03-03-iovisor-summit-summary.md

 * _Joe Stringer, Software Engineer at VMware_

-The Open vSwitch (OvS) team has been looking at eBPF for a while, and several patches have already been submitted to clean the path in that direction.
+The Open vSwitch (OvS) team has been looking at eBPF for a while, and several patches have already been written to clean the path in that direction.

 The objective is to get better performances, more flexibility and more stability.
 The principle leading the transition is: implement datapath in eBPF,